 Type-1 Diabetes Mellitus:

 It is a type of Diabetes in which there is a total lack of Insulin in the patients.
-It may be due to destruction or absence of beta cells of the pancreas resulting from various causes.
-It was previously called as Insulin dependent diabetes mellitus because the patients are completely dependent on insulin therapy.
+It may be due to the destruction or absence of beta cells of the pancreas resulting from various causes.
+It was previously called as Insulin-dependent diabetes mellitus because the patients are completely dependent on insulin therapy.
 It forms a very small fraction of the total Diabetic population but comprises of young individuals even children who present with life threatening complications.